SimonCoulombe/shinydbanalysis/README.md

   it’s metadata file.
 - filter_builder_server() allows the user to create the filters they want.
-- group_builder_server() allows the user to select the grouping (categorical) variables they want to use
 - summary_builder_server() allows the user to select the summary functions they want to use (count, max, min ,mean) and on which (numeric) variables they want to apply them
 - data_fetcher_server() creates a sql query from all of the above and returns the fetched table.
+- plot_builder_server() allows the user to create a plot from the fetched data.

 ## Installation